 For further support from subjects please contact your child’s teacher using the links above or our SENCO at firstname.lastname@example.org

 What ‘extra-curricular’ activities could I be doing with my child at home?

-As we have seen in recent months, there are a huge number of new resources being created and new ways to interact with the arts, museums, PE etc. Now is a great time to make the most of these and all of them should enhance and enrich the curriculum work being set.
+As we have seen in recent years, there are a huge number of resources being created and new ways to interact with the arts, museums, PE etc. Now is a great time to make the most of these and all of them should enhance and enrich the curriculum work being set.
 However, we do want to stress that these do not replace our curriculum or the tasks being set by teachers.
 School work should still take priority and be supplemented by other tasks.

 We also recommend the following websites as enrichment for our curriculum:

 The National Theatre Live